porkkasanna/porkkasanna.github.io/cmdline_course.md

 you will want to keep, and don't want to disturb the project in case the thing you want to try doesn't work out the way you hoped.
 This is how you go about it:

-`git branch` - With this you can see what branches you already have.
+* `git branch` - With this you can see what branches you already have.
 The main branch is called "master".
 The branch you're on is marked with a star (*).

-`git branch <branchname>` - This is how you create a new branch.
+* `git branch <branchname>` - This is how you create a new branch.

-`git checkout <branchname>` - When you want to change the branch you're on, you "chekcout" to it.
+* `git checkout <branchname>` - When you want to change the branch you're on, you "chekcout" to it.
 Now you can work on your experiment.

-`git merge <branchname>` - When you are sure you want to unify the branches, you can do it with this command.
+* `git merge <branchname>` - When you are sure you want to unify the branches, you can do it with this command.
 Make sure you are on the branch that you want the experimental branch to connect to, so in a normal case probably the master branch.

-`git branch -d <branchname>` - Now that you have merged the branches, you can delete the experimental branch with the "-d" option.
+* `git branch -d <branchname>` - Now that you have merged the branches, you can delete the experimental branch with the "-d" option.

+Git seems like a very useful tool, and pretty simple to use too.
+I didn't feel too much difficulty learning to use it.
+I feel like it is something that I really can use in the future projects.